nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Example Usages:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/Marine` Edits the name of the 2nd person to be `Betsy Crower` and adds the tag `Marine` if it does not yet exist.
+If the tag `Marine` already exists on the contact, then it will be removed.

 #### Extra Notes